benzitney/lookml-style-guide/adding_comparison_measures.md

 3. Apply LookML style guidelines to the entire view file.
 These should already be stored in your knowledge base.
 If you do not already have them , they are here: https://github.com/benzitney/lookml-style-guide/blob/main/view_files.md

 The following will go into detail of how to complete these steps.
 Each step should be mutually exclusive.
 You should complete step 1 in full.
 Then complete step 2 in full.
 Then complete step 3 in full.
-Then complete step 4 in full.

 ## Note on LookML references
 In these instructions, when we say "measure name", we're referring to the identifier of a measure in a lookml view.
 In the following example, the measure name is `total_amazon_valid_orders`: